Variable Elimination in Hybrid Factor Graphs for Discrete-Continuous Inference & Estimation: Experimental Results

-We also compare runtimes between our framework, with pruning and dead mode removal (DMR) $\DMRThreshold = 0.8$, MH-iSAM2, and iSAM2 in~figure \ref{fig:per_update_time}.
-Our approach is faster than MH-iSAM2 with similar results, and provides far better estimates than iSAM2.
+Additionally, we compare runtimes between our framework with pruning $P=10$ and dead mode removal (DMR) $\DMRThreshold = 0.8$, MH-iSAM2, and iSAM2 in Fig.~\ref{fig:per_update_time}.
+Our approach is faster than MH-iSAM2 while expectedly slower than the continuous-only iSAM2.